Collaboration Workflow

 /collabsand configure the Overview before sending invites. -

-Use the invite UI to search profiles or send email invites, choosing View, Comment, and Upload permissions intentionally.
+Use the invite UI to search profiles or send email invites, choosing On-Screen or Off-Screen Compliance Role and a Viewer, Contributor, or Editor Access Scope intentionally.

 -

-pending,accepted,completed,archived) and update it as the project moves forward. -
+Monitor proposal status using the UI labels Pending, Accepted, Completed, and Archived, then update it as the project moves forward.

 -